 Any sealing system used to prevent degradation shall be demonstrated to be effective.

-No cracking shall be allowed due to shock loads.
+No cracking shall be allowed due to thermal mechanical shock loads.

 Materials can become brittle at low temperatures.

-Age-sensitive materials shall only be used where degradation causes no loss of explosive system performance beyond limits agreed with the end-user.
+Age-sensitive materials shall only be used where degradation causes no loss of explosive subsystem performance beyond limits agreed with the end-user.

 The nature and condition of age-sensitive materials shall be identified and documented in the DMPL.